n00b69/woa-a52s/guide/nopc.md

 ```

 #### Boot into the modified TWRP
-> Run this command also in Termux
+> Run this command in Termux as well
 ```cmd
 reboot recovery
 ```